 Faculty Programs/Events: Funds for core faculty members to host programs and events campus-wide.
 Film screenings, public lectures, symposiums, conferences, readings, performances, and workshops are all types of events that may be included in this funding.

-Faculty Research Assistants: $2,000 available annually to hire graduate students (on or off campus) to perform research assistance.
+Faculty Research Assistants: $2,000 available annually to core faculty to hire graduate students (on or off campus) to perform research assistance.
 The students will be compensated at rates of $13.50 for undergraduate and $16.00 - $22.50 for graduate students per hour for their services.

 Grading Assistants: In the instance that a core faculty member offers a seminar, but opens up enrollment to over 20 students, they can apply for funding to pay a graduate student to serve as a grading assistant.
 This is NOT to be confused with an assistant instructor (AI) hired to teach precept sections.